NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

 Questions you have zero knowledge on — verify you have a guess locked in (you should from the first pass) and move on; do not waste second-pass time here

 Second-pass rule: If you are spending more than 2 minutes on a single flagged question without converging on an answer, lock in your best guess and move to the next one.
-The opportunity cost of staying on one question is 2-3 other flagged questions you have not visited.
+The opportunity cost of staying on one question is 2-3 other flagged questions you have not visited — and remember the section timer: an unresolved flag is worthless once the block locks.

 Time Management Checkpoints

-Use these time checkpoints during the exam to verify you are on pace:
+Use these per-section checkpoints to verify you are on pace inside each 42-minute block:

 Action if behind